The decline bench press can be an effective exercise to improve the development of your lower pecs.

 - Bend your arms to lower yourself to the floor

-- Push yourself back to the starting position and maintain the same forwar torso lean
+- Push yourself back to the starting position and maintain the same forward torso lean

-While I can do vertical dips with loads in excess of 100lbs, I still like to do the bodyweight variation from time-to-time, but slow the tempo to a 3-second down, and 3-second up count.
-When each rep takes 6-seconds to complete, it doesn’t require much load to start feeling a significant training effect
+While I can do vertical dips with loads over 100lbs, I still like to do the bodyweight variation from time-to-time, but slow the tempo to a 3-second down, and 3-second up the count.
+When each rep takes 6 seconds to complete, it doesn't require much load to start feeling a significant training effect.

 If you can't do dips, then check out my article on the Best Dip Alternatives.